nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 --------------------------------------------------------------------------------------------------------------------
-## 1. What is WorkBook?
+## 1. Introduction to WorkBook

 WorkBook is an internship application tracker that helps Computing students **prepare sufficiently** for their upcoming interviews to **secure** that internship.
+It is optimized for fast typists and replicates a Command Line Interface (CLI) style.

 --------------------------------------------------------------------------------------------------------------------

 ## 2. Get started

-1. Ensure you have Java `11` or above installed on your Computer.
+1. Ensure you have [Java 11 or above](https://www.oracle.com/sg/java/technologies/downloads/#java11) installed on your Computer.

 2. Download the latest `WorkBook.v1.3.1.jar` from [here](https://github.com/AY2223S1-CS2103T-T10-3/tp/releases/tag/v1.3.1).

 3. Copy the file to a folder of your choice to store data from your WorkBook.

-4. Using your terminal, navigate to the folder where you placed your `jar` file and start WorkBook by inputting: `java -jar WorkBook.v1.3.1.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
+4. Using your command terminal, navigate to the folder where you placed your WorkBook at and fire it up by inputting: `java -jar WorkBook.v1.3.1.jar` in your terminal. <br> The GUI with sample data as shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)

-5. Tell WorkBook what you want by typing the command in `Enter command here...` at the top of the application. <br>
+5. Tell WorkBook what you want by typing your command in `Enter command here...` at the top of the application. <br>
    Some example commands you can try:

    * `add c/Meta d/18-Oct-2022 12:00 e/hrmonkey@example.com r/Frontend` : Adds an internship application from `Meta` to the WorkBook.